• Shiela Cochran Ryan, RDN, LD, President

 • John Lorimer, Secretary

 As the parent of two PKU adults, John has been actively involved in PKU issues for several decades, including serving as President of the Illinois PKU Parents Organization in the past.
-Professionally John worked in the fields of Communications, Technology, Human Resources and Risk Management, most recently as Vice President of Analytics Product Management for LexisNexis, specializing in fraud mitigation.
-John is now retired and spends much of his time volunteering with several charitable organizations, including assisting with Georgia PKU Connect.
+Professionally John worked in the fields of Communications, Technology, Human Resources and Risk Management, and was Vice President of Analytics Product Management for LexisNexis, specializing in fraud mitigation.
+John is now a consultant and Vice President of Analytics for iParametrics.
+He also spends much of his time volunteering with several charitable organizations, including assisting with Georgia PKU Connect.

 • Cathy Lorimer, At Large